spikeekips/mitum-doc/readthedocs/docs/network/node-and-group.rst

 ------------------------------------------------------------

 * ISAAC+ will open the new round for establishing the next new block.
 In new round, not all the suffrage group members participate, only the limited members can join.
-* In new round, the limited members is selected randomly, this members will be "acting suffrage group members".
+* In new round, the limited members is selected randomly, these members will be "acting suffrage group members".
 * The member of acting suffrage group will be tested and challenged, whether it works correctly without problem by the other suffrage group members.

 .. note::